28/02/2019

 • Opportunity.

-Picture 4 shows that the market opened at the level of 97 14/32 (the price uses fractions, that is – “fourteen thirty-seconds”) and went down to 96 4/32 during the first 30 minutes.
+In the image above, the market opened at the 97 14/32 level (the price uses fractions, that is – “fourteen thirty-seconds”) and went down to 96 4/32 during the first 30 minutes.
 Sellers dominated the market and the price went down.
 The market turned around and went up from 96 11/32 to 96 23/32 during the B period and buyers started to resist the pressure of sellers.
 The price initially went down to 96 7/32 but then went up to the level of 96 21/32 during the C period.
 The market turned around again and the price went down to the level of 96 11/32 during the D period.
 The day session ends with the L period when the price turns around and goes down from 96 30/32 to 96 13/32.

-For better understanding of the approach, have a look at Picture 5 where a bar chart with 30-minute period forms the Market Profile.
+For better understanding of the approach, have a look at Picture 5 where a bar chart with 30-minute period forms the market profile in the image below.

 Market Profile